Federal Office for Information Security: IT Baseline Protection Catalog

-National Cyber Defense Center
+Nationales Cyber-Abwehrzentrum

-The National Cyber Defense Center (Nationales Cyber-Abwehrzentrum, Cyber-AZ) is a cooperative institution of German authorities at federal level for the defense of electronic attacks on IT infrastructures of the Federal Republic of Germany and its economy.
+Nationales Cyber-Abwehrzentrum (National Cyber Defence Centre), Cyber-AZ is a cooperative institution of German authorities at federal level for the defense of electronic attacks on IT infrastructures of the Federal Republic of Germany and its economy.
 It was launched on April 1, 2011 and is located at the BSI.

 The center is a core element of the Cyber Security Strategy adopted by the German government in 2011.
 It aims to optimize operational cooperation and coordinate protection and defense measures.
 This is based on a holistic approach that brings together the various threats in cyberspace: Cyber espionage, cyber spying, cyber terrorism and cyber crime.
 The goal is a rapid exchange of information, rapid assessments and concrete recommendations for action derived from these.

 Alliance for Cyber Security

-The Alliance for Cyber Security, or Allianz für Cyber-Sicherheit, is an initiative of the German Federal Office for Information Security, which will be launched in 2012 in cooperation with the German Association for Information Technology, Telecommunications and New Media.
-(Bitkom) was founded.
-As an association of all major players in the field of cyber security in Germany, the alliance aims to provide up-to-date and valid information on threats in cyberspace.
-The initiative also supports the exchange of information and experience between the participants.
-More than 4,000 institutions now belong to the Alliance for Cyber Security, including almost 100 partner companies and 45 multipliers.
+The Alliance for Cyber Security, or Allianz für Cyber-Sicherheit, is an initiative of the German Federal Office for Information Security (BSI).
+It was launched 2012 in public–private partnership cooperation with the German Association for Information Technology, Telecommunications and New Media (Bitkom).
+As a members-only association major players in the field of cyber security in Germany aim to provide up-to-date and valid information on threats in cyberspace and supports the exchange of information, experience and best practices between participants.
+More than 6,800 institutions as of 2023 belong to the Alliance for Cyber Security, including 180 partner companies and 110 multipliers.
 Participation is free of charge and can be applied for by any German institution.